As an epidemiologist, you can choose to work in two main fields:

 Some epidemiologists are employed to carry out field research.
 If this is the case, you might need to live overseas for some time while the research is carried out, in environments where infectious diseases are present.
 Epidemiological field researchers are often employed or recruited by international charities or organisations who aim to relieve disease outbreaks overseas, such as the United Nations (UN) and the World Health Organisation (WHO).

 You might work in either the public or private sector as an epidemiologist.
-If you work in the public sector, you might be employed by the NHS, Public Health England (PHE), the Health and Safety Executive (HSE) or a similar organisation.
+If you work in the public sector, you might be employed by the NHS, the UK Health Security Agency, the Health and Safety Executive (HSE) or a similar organisation.
 In the private sector, epidemiologists often work for pharmaceutical companies.

 To become an epidemiologist, you’ll need a degree in epidemiology or another relevant, science-based degree, such as public health, medicine, mathematics, nursing, statistics or biomedical science.
 You’ll also need a master’s degree or a PhD in the field.